-Developing Your Authentic Positioning Statement for Clarity and Cash
+Developing Your Authentic Speaker Positioning Statement for Clarity and Cash

-Also known as an elevator pitch or branding statement, your positioning statement is that one sentence that quickly identifies who you are, who you help and how you are different from others.
+Also known as an elevator pitch or branding statement, your speaker positioning statement is that one sentence that quickly identifies who you are, who you work with and the outcome that audiences can expect if you were to be brought in as a speaker.

 Positioning Statement Length